33 Wonderful Things to Do in Victoria, BC (by Locals!)

 Little passenger water taxis operated by Victoria Harbour Ferry criss-cross the Inner Harbor.

-They operate frequently and are an especially fun way to get between locations on the Inner Harbor and Gorge.
+They operate frequently, seven days a week, and are an especially fun way to get between locations on the Inner Harbor and Gorge.

-Prices vary, depending on the taxi ride (or tour), but regular Victoria Harbour Ferry rides from one dock to another cost $12.50 CAD (about $9.00 USD) per adult.
+Prices vary, depending on the taxi ride (or tour), but regular Victoria Harbour Ferry rides from one dock to another cost $15.00 CAD plus tax (about $11.00 USD) per adult.

 Public buses